-The Supplier must perform its obligations meeting the requirements of:

-all applicable Law regarding health and safety; and

-the Buyer's current health and safety policy while at the Buyer's premises, as provided to the Supplier.
+- 39.1 The Supplier must perform its obligations meeting the requirements of: - 39.1.1 all applicable Law regarding health and safety; and - 39.1.2 the Buyer's current health and safety policy while at the Buyer's premises, as provided to the Supplier.

-The Supplier and the Buyer must as soon as possible notify the other of any health and safety incidents or material hazards they're aware of at the Buyer premises that relate to the performance of the Contract.
+39.2 n as possible notify the other of any health and safety are of at the Buyer premises that relate to the The Sho rt Form Contract - version 1.4 35 of 38

-ENVIRONMENT AND SUSTAINABILITY
+40 ENVIRONMENT AND SUSTAINABILITY

-In performing its obligations under the Contract, the Supplier shall, to the reasonable satisfaction of the Buyer:

-meet, in all material respects, the requirements of all applicable Laws regarding the environment; and comply with its obligations under the Buyer's current environmental policy, which the Buyer must provide, and make Supplier Staff aware of such policy.
+- 40.1 In performing its obligations under the Contract, the Supplier shall, to the reasonable satisfaction of the Buyer: - 40.1.1 meet, in all material respects, the requirements of all applicable Laws regarding the environment; and - 40.1.2 comply with its obligations under the Buyer's current environmental policy, which the Buyer must provide, and make Supplier Staff aware of such policy.

-TAX
+41 TAX

-The Supplier must not breach any tax or social security obligations and must enter into a binding agreement to pay any late contributions due, including where applicable, any interest or any fines.
-The Buyer cannot terminate the Contract where the Supplier has not paid a minor tax or social security contribution.

-Where the Supplier or any Supplier Staff are liable to be taxed or to pay National Insurance contributions in the UK relating to payment received under the Contract, the Supplier must both:

-- comply with the Income Tax (Earnings and Pensions) Act 2003 and all other statutes and regulations relating to income tax, the Social Security Contributions and Benefits Act 1992 (including IR35) and National Insurance contributions; and - indemnify the Buyer against any Income Tax, National Insurance and social security contributions and any other liability, deduction, contribution, assessment or claim arising from or made during or after the Term in connection with the provision of the Deliverables by the Supplier or any of the Supplier Staff. - If any of the Supplier Staff are Workers who receive payment relating to the Deliverables, then the Supplier must ensure that its contract with the Worker contains requirements that: - the Buyer may, at any time during the term of the Contract, request that the Worker provides information which demonstrates they comply with clause 0, or why those requirements do not apply, the Buyer can specify the information the Worker must provide and the deadline for responding; - the Worker's contract may be terminated at the Buyer's request if the Worker fails to provide the information requested by the Buyer within the time specified by the Buyer;

-- the Worker's contract may be terminated at the Buyer's request if the Worker provides information which the Buyer considers isn't good enough to demonstrate how it complies with clause 0 or confirms that the Worker is not complying with those requirements; and - the Buyer may supply any information they receive from the Worker to HMRC for revenue collection and management.
+- 41.1 The Supplier must not breach any tax or social security obligations and must enter into a binding agreement to pay any late contributions due, including where applicable, any interest or any fines.
+The Buyer cannot terminate the Contract where the Supplier has not paid a minor tax or social security contribution. - Where the Supplier or any Supplier Staff are liable to be taxed or to pay National Insurance contributions in the UK relating to payment received under the Contract, the Supplier must both: - 41.2.1 comply with the Income Tax (Earnings and Pensions) Act 2003 and all other statutes and regulations relating to income tax, the Social Security Contributions and Benefits Act 1992 (including IR35) and National Insurance contributions; and - 41.2.2 indemnify the Buyer against any Income Tax, National Insurance and social security contributions and any other liability, deduction, contribution, assessment or claim arising from or made during or after the Term in connection with the provision of the Deliverables by the Supplier or any of the Supplier Staff. - 41.3 If any of the Supplier Staff are Workers who receive payment relating to the Deliverables, then the Supplier must ensure that its contract with the Worker contains requirements that: - 41.3.1 the Buyer may, at any time during the term of the Contract, request that the Worker provides information which demonstrates they comply with clause 41.2, or why those requirements do not apply, the Buyer can specify the information the Worker must provide and the deadline for responding; - 41.3.2 the Worker's contract may be terminated at the Buyer's request if the Worker fails to provide the information requested by the Buyer within the time specified by the Buyer; - 41.3.3 the Worker's contract may be terminated at the Buyer's request if the Worker provides information which the Buyer considers isn't good enough to demonstrate how it complies with clause 41.2 or confirms that the Worker is not complying with those requirements; and - 41.3.4 the Buyer may supply any information they receive from the Worker to HMRC for revenue collection and management.

-CONFLICT OF INTEREST
+42 CONFLICT OF INTEREST